Alan Bennett (footballer, born 1931): Port Vale

 Bennett graduated from the Port Vale juniors to sign his first professional contract with the club in 1949.
-He made his senior debut on 26 March 1949, in a 2–0 defeat to Bournemouth & Boscombe Athletic at The Old Recreation Ground.
+He represented England Youth.
+He made his senior debut for Port Vale on 26 March 1949, in a 2–0 defeat to Bournemouth & Boscombe Athletic at the Old Recreation Ground.
 He played ten Third Division South games for Gordon Hodgson's "Valiants" in 1949–50.
 He featured 31 times in 1950–51, and scored his first senior goal on 30 September, in a 2–1 home win over Swindon Town.
-Bennett scored three goals in 40 appearances in 1951–52, after retaining his first team place at Vale Park despite the transition of manager from Hodgson to Ivor Powell and then to Freddie Steele.
+Bennett scored three goals in 40 appearances in 1951–52, after retaining his first-team place at Vale Park despite the transition of manager from Hodgson to Ivor Powell and then to Freddie Steele.
 He scored three goals in 29 games in 1952–53, as Vale went on to finish second in the Third Division North.
-He lost his first team place in December 1952, and featured only five times in 1953–54, as Vale won the league title and reached the semi-finals of the FA Cup.
+He lost his first-team place in December 1952, and featured only five times in 1953–54, as Vale won the league title and reached the semi-finals of the FA Cup.
 He played four Second Division games in 1954–55, and then featured seven times in 1955–56 and just twice in 1956–57.
 Having failed to revive his career under new manager Norman Low, Bennett was transferred to Maurice Lindley's Crewe Alexandra in September 1957.

 Crewe Alexandra

-The "Railwaymen" finished bottom of the English Football League in 1957–58, and Bennett then announced his retirement, aged just 27.
+The "Railwaymen" finished bottom of the English Football League in 1957–58, and Bennett then announced his retirement at the age of 27.

 Style of play

-A skilful and speedy winger, he required the protection of his teammates to prevent opposition hatchet men taking him out of the game.
+A skilful and speedy winger, he required the protection of his teammates to prevent opposition hatchet men from taking him out of the game.